Parenting is tough work! We’re expected to do all. the. things. And do them well! But what makes a good mom? And how do you get those qualities?

 Learning to reframe my frustration so that I can stay calm instead of screaming or taking it out on my kids has been life-changing.

-I’ll admit – I have days when this is more of a struggle than others, but I love the refreshingly honest way that this course helps you to control your temper.
+I’ll admit – I have days when this is more of a struggle than others, but I love the refreshingly honest way that this workbook helps you to control your temper.

 If you struggle with organization, especially when it comes to handling your kids’ school papers, projects, activities, and everything else, start by writing everything down.
-In addition to writing everything in my planner, I also bought this magnetic chalkboard planner for the fridge.
-I write my weekly menu, kids’ activities, and my husband’s travel schedule on it each week.
+I write my meal plan, kids’ activities, and my husband’s travel schedule on the Organized Motherhood Planner each week.